Carleton University: MacOdrum Library

 One of the three original buildings on the Carleton campus, the MacOdrum Library has served as Carleton's central library and archives.
 The library is named for former Carleton President and Vice-Chancellor Murdoch Maxwell MacOdrum.
-As of 2017, the Library maintains a collection of approximately 1.8 million print items, 161,396 cartographic materials, and 876,396 e-books.

-Since 1959, the library has undergone expansion and renovations on several occasions, the most recent of which was completed in late 2013.
-The facility contains computer labs, study carrels, and meeting rooms for students to complete assignments and conduct academic research.
-During midterm and final examination periods, the Library extends its operating hours to twenty-four hours to accommodate students preparing for their examinations or completing assignments.
+As of 2022, the Library maintains a collection of approximately 1.2 million print monographs, 2.7 million e-books, and over 260,000 e-journals.
+During final exam periods, the library extends its operating hours to twenty-four hours to accommodate students preparing for their examinations or completing assignments.
 On an annual basis, the library receives upwards of 1.6 million visits from students, faculty, and researchers.

-In 2013, the Library inaugurated the Discovery Centre for Undergraduate Research, a multi-purpose space containing meeting tables, multimedia collaborative spaces, video game laboratories, as well as 3D printers.
+In 2013, the library inaugurated the Discovery Centre for Undergraduate Research, a multi-purpose space containing meeting tables, multimedia collaborative spaces, video game laboratories, as well as 3D printers.
+In 2023, the fourth floor of the MacOdrum Library, including the Discovery Centre, was transformed into a newly designed space called the Future Learning Lab, which includes spaces for studying, events and workshops, along with an XR (mixed-reality) equipped space.

-The Library occasionally hosts special artistic and historical exhibitions on the first floor, covering a broad spectrum of topics and academic disciplines.
+The library regularly hosts exhibitions on the second floor, covering a broad spectrum of topics and academic disciplines.
+The second floor is also home to the Book Arts Lab, an experiential and multidisciplinary learning space dedicated to hands-on learning about typesetting, letterpress printing, bookbinding, decorative paper techniques and illustrations, such as wood cuts.

 Archives and Special Collections

 The MacOdrum Library maintains extensive archives and research collections of documents, artifacts, and other materials related to specific academic disciplines, as well as the personal effects of various persons of historical significance.
-Notable collections include the W. McAllister Johnson Collection, containing artwork and other documents pertaining to French art history in the 17th and 18th centuries, The Uganda Collection, which houses newspaper clippings, documents, and artifacts related to the expulsion of Uganda's South Asian minority under the rule of Idi Amin, as well as Carleton University heritage material, storing yearbooks, student newspapers, photographs, and ephemera significant to the history of the university itself.
+Notable collections include the W. McAllister Johnson Collection, containing artwork and other documents pertaining to French art history in the 17th and 18th centuries, The Uganda Collection, which houses newspaper clippings, documents, and artifacts related to the expulsion of Uganda's South Asian minority under the rule of Idi Amin, as well as Carleton University heritage material, including yearbooks, student newspapers, photographs, and ephemera significant to the history of the university itself.